Last Day At Work: The veteran nurse whose wish to help save lives will never stop

 However, he did not get a certificate at the end of his four years.
 His effortless enunciation provides no clue, but Mr Goh failed English.
 So, despite a lack of qualifications, he went out to work with a paper importer for two years.

 All that time, he did not give up on his education.
-He went to night classes and eventually passed his English, paving the way for him to apply for a better job - as a nurse.
+He went to night classes and eventually passed English, paving the way for him to apply for a job as a nurse.

 BAD JOB MARKET LED HIM TO NURSING